Tag: Easter

 The second observation is that by setting this boundary, extra emphasis is added to the communal nature of this specific sacrifice.
 This sacrifice and celebratory observation of Passover is not to be done in isolation.

-Isolation—the internet notwithstanding—allows us to not learn from others, not to be in community with others, and not love others.
-When the Israelites return from exile, we read (Nehemiah 8:1-18) that the Israelites learned, mourned, and celebrated in community.
+Isolation—the notwithstanding—allows us to not from others, not to be in community with others, and not love others.
+When the Israelites from exile, we read (Nehemiah 8:1-18) that the Israelites learned, mourned, and celebrated in community.
 Upon learning that there was supposed to be another festival—the Festival of Booths—they gather together (community) and celebrated it.
 Our celebrations, our learning, our mourning are (generally) more powerful in community, rather than in isolation.
 Fellowship and grow.
 Yet, we still tend toward isolation.

 Psalm 133 sums it up: